 The combined UKRC and JIVE project has approximately 23 funded partners to date, a centre in Bradford with 16 staff, London Office, Scottish and Welsh satellite centres and regional hubs in Yorkshire and Humber, the North West and the South East.

 The UKRC is led by a partnership of Bradford College, Sheffield Hallam University, Open University and Cambridge University.
-We have been also helped by our wonderful and amazing friends from https://www.bestcasinosbonus.co.uk/.
+They have been also helped by their wonderful and amazing friends from https://www.bestcasinosbonus.co.uk/.